RMIS Lomor: Operational history

 In 2006 the Lomor worked with the Greenpeace ship Esperanza on fishery patrol.

 In September 2012 Lomor, working with the Australian Defence Force, and the United States Coast Guard, to help locate a mariner lost in Marshall Island waters.

-In February 2018 Lomor and RKS Teanoai performed a joint patrol of their waters.
+In February 2018 Lomor and RKS Teanoai performed open ocean exercises and a joint patrol of their waters.
 In July Lomor engaged in joint exercises with the United States Coast Guard cutter Oliver F. Berry, a similar-sized vessel.